End-to-End Weather Forecasting System from scratch

 The weather forecasting system consists of three main parts:

 ESP32 Sensor Node: Collects temperature readings every 10 minutes and transmits them via MQTT to a central server.
 The sensor runs on battery power and connects wirelessly to handle data collection in remote locations.
+Multiple nodes can be deployed to cover different areas.

 Prediction Engine: Uses an LSTM neural network to analyze historical temperature data and generate 48-hour forecasts.
 The model runs on the server and updates predictions every 10 minutes as new data arrives.